 c.1935 - A noirish look east on a wet night during Christmas season.
 It's a California Historical Society photo appearing on the USC Digital Library website.
 Note the Santa medallions suspended across the street and double stars near the top of the Christmas trees for this season.
 Also see another view the same year with a closer look at the trees.
 That one is looking east from the El Capitan building.
 Also see a Christmas postcard in the USC collection looking west toward Cherokee St. that they date as 1936 but is probably a year or two earlier.

 1937 - A lovely view of the Warner facade taken when they were playing "The Great Garrick," a film that opened November 11.
 The photo is from the Los Angeles Public Library.
 Note the added readerboard above the marquee.
-The photo is also in the Bruce Torrence Historic Hollywood Photographs collection, #T-053-8.
+The photo is also in the McAvoy/Bruce Torrence Historic Hollywood Photographs collection, #T-053-8.

 1937 - A Christmas season photo from the Los Angeles Public Library Blackstock Negatives Collection.
 At the Warner: "It's Love I'm After," a November 1937 Warner release with Leslie Howard and Bette Davis.